-We provide the resources and support needed by the OST field and its partners across sectors4 to build high quality OST programs that improve the lives of California's most vulnerable children, youth, families, and communities.
+We provide the resources and support needed by the OST field and its partners across sectors to build high-quality OST programs that improve the lives of all of California's children, youth, families, and communities.

 Organizational Strategies

 CAN is "of the field and for the field."